 What was once necessary for the survival of the people of the far north now guarantees adventure for winter holiday makers.
-At the igloo seminar in Ebensee or on the Styrian Bürgeralm you have the possibility to learn the handed down tradition of the Inuit's method of building snow abodes in the most beautiful places in the Lienzer Dolomits - a fascinating experience for people of all ages.
-What impresses most is that even on the coldest days the temperature in the interior of the igloo remains above freezing and, thankfully, clothing and sleeping bags stay dry after meals are cooked and you have settled down for the night.
+In East Tirol you have the possibility to learn the handed down tradition of the Inuit's method of building snow abodes in the most beautiful places in the Lienzer Dolomits - a fascinating experience for people of all ages.
+What impresses most is that even on the coldest days the temperature in the interior of the igloo remains above freezing and, thankfully, clothing and sleeping bags stay dry after you have settled down for the night.

 A ride on a dog sled is an unforgettable experience - not only for the younger among us.
 When you stand at the back of the sled pulled by huskies, you feel their power and are able to experience the winter landscape in a unique way.
 This Alaskan adventure is yours to have in the heart of the Waldviertel.
 At a workshop one can learn valuable information about the care and character of a Husky, the most important aspects of manoeuvring a sled, and commands that the dogs will understand.
 All this can be put into practice straight away of course, under the watchful eye of a "musher", as the sled drivers are known.
 An unforgettable adventure with Siberian huskies awaits you at three well-known venues for dog sledding in the Waldviertel: Husky Time in Etlas (German only), Husky Ranch in Friedersbach (German only) and Huskyhof Waldviertel in Altnagelberg (German only).

 A true winter "evergreen" is tobogganing, and not only by daylight.
 On the Zauberberg at Semmering the most powerful floodlighting system in all of Europe illuminates the toboggan run.
 For 3km tobogganers follow the story of the Wizard of Siebenstein and the wicked Dragon Firetooth, whilst fantastical building structures, magical lighting effects and otherworldly sounds create a spectacular atmosphere.
 The World's Longest Floodlit Run can be found on the Wildkogel in SalzburgerLand.
 It stretches an unbelievable 14km and is lit at night for the entire length of the run.